MORE IN THE MISADVENTURES OF GUIDO MICHELINI, VAGABOND WRITER

 Guido wrote to him from the front seat of his car, parked on city streets in America.

 He was in a bar in New York City when the car was towed from an expired meter.
 The cops had it towed to a cavernous shed on the West Side.
 Guido hadn’t paid the insurance.
 No insurance, no car.
 The hell with it.
-He transferred his stuff from the trunk to a battered tan suitcase and walked to Port Authority Bus Terminal.
+He transferred the important stuff from the trunk to a battered tan suitcase and walked to Port Authority Bus Terminal.

 He phoned a former girlfriend in Detroit and said he was down on his luck.
 She had a big heart.
 Get your ass here.